whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-05-Fabletics-June-2015-Review.md

 <DD>Retail Value $64.95, VIP Member Price $44.95</DD>
 </DL>

 <p>This print is so pretty!
 It also comes in a blue theme color with the same print, but my skin tone doesn't match that type of blue so I opted for this color instead.
 I have Salar Crops from them already and they're great.
-Comfortable fit with no camel toes, and a waistband that helps to eliminate muffin top.</p>
+Comfortable fit with no camel toes and signs of your undies, plus a waistband that helps to eliminate muffin top.</p>

 <br>